-Maternity, parental and sickness benefits
+Maternity, Parental and Sickness Benefits

-Self-employed people, whose self-employment has been determined to be minor in extent, may be eligible for maternity, parental or sickness benefits if they meet the qualifying requirements.
+Self-employed people, whose self-employment has been determined to be minor in extent, may be eligible for maternity, parental or sickness benefits, if they meet the qualifying requirements.

-The six circumstances used to determine whether your selfemployment activities are minor in extent (see Section I) will be considered.
-Benefits may only be paid for the weeks you are deemed to be unemployed.
+The six circumstances used to determine whether your selfemployment activities are minor in extent will be considered.
+(See Section I.) Benefits may only be paid for the weeks you are deemed to be unemployed.